A girl should be two things: who and what she wants.

 THEA 321Q Applied Theater: This class explores techniques, methodology and history of applied theatre focusing on social change, current events and/or social justice.
 Class includes experiential learning projects with targeted populations and/or non-profit organizations.

-625 Gender and Sexuality in the United States (Prereq: Admission to MALS Program): An interdisciplinary seminar on topics in American gender and sexuality studies: movements, and revolution in American sexuality; modern masculinity and sexual violence; lesbian, gay, bisexual, transgender, and queer studies; gender socialization, communication, identity and performance; feminist philosophy and the intersection of race, class, and gender in course topics.
+WGST 625 Gender and Sexuality in the United States: An interdisciplinary seminar on topics in American gender and sexuality studies: movements, and revolution in American sexuality; modern masculinity and sexual violence; lesbian, gay, bisexual, transgender, and queer studies; gender socialization, communication, identity and performance; feminist philosophy and the intersection of race, class, and gender in course topics.

-630 Gender and Sexuality: A Global Perspective (Prereq: Admission to MALS Program): An interdisciplinary seminar on topics in global gender and sexuality studies: the representation of transnational gender and sexuality; transnational sexual economy, sex work, tourism and trafficking; sexual rights discourse and legislation; HIV/AIDS organizing; LGBTQ identity and laws; post colonialism and the intersection of race, nationality, class, and gender.
+WGST 630 Gender and Sexuality: A Global Perspective: An interdisciplinary seminar on topics in global gender and sexuality studies: the representation of transnational gender and sexuality; transnational sexual economy, sex work, tourism and trafficking; sexual rights discourse and legislation; HIV/AIDS organizing; LGBTQ identity and laws; post colonialism and the intersection of race, nationality, class, and gender.